camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 ### GitHub release

-Technically, an API release is created using the GitHub issues, PR and release features and requires:
+Technically, a release of an API repository is created using the GitHub issue, pull request (PR) and release features and requires:

 * A GitHub issue defining the scope of the release of the API version
 * A release PR associated to this issue (setting the version) and more - see below)